carljm/django-transaction-hooks/doc/index.rst

 .. _report it: https://github.com/carljm/django-transaction-hooks/blob/master/CONTRIBUTING.rst

-Autocommit must be on
+Use autocommit and transaction.atomic
-'''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''

-``django-transaction-hooks`` is only built and tested to work correctly in `autocommit mode`_, which is the default in Django 1.6+, and with the `transaction.atomic` transaction API.
+``django-transaction-hooks`` is only built and tested to work correctly in `autocommit mode`_, which is the default in Django 1.6+, and with the `transaction.atomic`_ / `ATOMIC_REQUESTS`_ transaction API.
 If you set autocommit off on your connection and/or use lower-level transaction APIs directly, ``django-transaction-hooks`` likely won't work as you expect.

 For instance, commit hooks are not run until autocommit is restored on the connection following the commit (because otherwise any queries done in a commit